ImRob/utility-functions/README.md

-A Collection of Utiltity functions
+A Collection of Utiltity functions!

 # Examples
 ```